aravinda-1402/Face-mask-detection/README.md

 Future Scope
 ------------
-Can be used in CCTV cameras for capturing wide peoples or group of peoples
+Can be used in CCTV cameras for a group of people.

 Can be improved for further as per requirements.